alexumanamonge/Fabric_Auto-Scaling_with_LogicApp/DEPLOYMENT-GUIDE.md

 }
 ```

+**Notes:**
+- Data points are at 30-second intervals (perfect granularity for monitoring)
+- Query returns last 40 data points (20 minutes of history)
+- Each row contains timestamp and utilization percentage

 **Troubleshooting if empty:**
 - Dataset ID may be incorrect → See [Troubleshooting: Invalid Dataset ID](#invalid-dataset-id)
 - Capacity Metrics App may not have data yet → Wait 24-48 hours after app installation
+- Workspace access insufficient → Ensure Member role assigned (see Step 2.3)

 ---